 Australia’s most liveable city

-The city centre, surrounded by parklands is a blend of historic buildings, wide streets, parklands, cafes and restaurants.
+Adelaide city centre, surrounded by parklands, is a blend of historic buildings, wide streets, parklands, cafes and restaurants.
 Adelaide is easy to get around with rolling hills to the east and beaches to the west.

 With a population of slightly more than one million, Adelaide is the “20 minute city”.
-The airport is only 7 kilometres (4 miles) from the city.
+The airport is only seven kilometres from Adelaide city.
 The Adelaide Hills and major beaches are less than half an hour away by car.
 That’s what we call liveable!

 A master plan